-Beset of vessel can lead the ship to dangerous condition wherein the vessel is unable to use its propulsion or steering machinery, leaving the vessel fully at the mercy of wind, weather and ice packs.
+Beset of the vessel can lead the ship to dangerous condition wherein the vessel is unable to use its propulsion or steering machinery, leaving the vessel fully at the mercy of the wind, weather and ice packs.
 If the situation gets worse, the ship might drift to shallow regions or areas with thick ice or larger icebergs.

 As the layer thickens or the pressure of the ice around the ship side mounts, the ice presses the hull and makes the vessel “Nipped”( When a ship finds itself in a situation where ice is forcibly pressing on both sides, it is said to be “nipped”).

 Handling a vessel Beset or Nipped in ice is one of the toughest situations a Ship Master’s would face at the sea.

 In 2013, MV Akademik Shokalskiy, a scientific expedition ship was beset by ice in Commonwealth Bay.
 Three icebreakers were called to help free the Russian vessel, which endured a fierce blizzard that appears to have increased the build-up of the surrounding ice.
 For two weeks Akademik Shokalskiy was trapped in thick ice in Commonwealth Bay, Antarctica while operating an expedition for the Australasian Antarctic Expedition 2013-2014.
 The scientists and passengers were evacuated on 2 January.

 Ice navigation so far has drawn a lot of attention from shipmasters and weather routing agencies.
 In order to free a vessel from Beset situation, the following points may be crucial: